 Manchester is renowned for having started the Industrial Revolution and is often nicknamed ‘Cottonopolis’ as a result.
 But it has also been dubbed ‘the sporting capital of the UK‘.

-When you put aside the famous football clubs, Manchester takes some beating when it comes to its sporting achievements: Ricky Hatton and Tyson Fury are just a couple of prime examples of the calibre of Mancunian sportsmen.
-But, of course, it’s not just male sportsmen from the city who have found great success in sporting achievements.
+Even putting aside their famous football clubs, Manchester takes some beating when it comes to its sporting achievements: Ricky Hatton and Tyson Fury are just a couple of prime examples of the calibre of Mancunian sportsmen.
+But, of course, it’s not just the men of sports from the city who have found great success in sporting achievements – as you will soon see in great detail.

 Find boxing classes near me.